-Dr Katherine Ellsworth-Krebs is a sustainable development research fellow at the University of St Andrews, UK.
+Dr Katherine Ellsworth-Krebs is a Lecturer in Sustainable Development at the University of St Andrews, UK.
 Katherine has written about domestic energy and low-carbon living; investigating how lifestyle expectations influence, and are influenced, by the physical features of the home.
 Her research is informed by a growing body of literature on social practice theory and the importance of a socio-technical perspective.
 Thus, moving away from ideas of behaviour change, informed by social-psychology and centred on the individual, to thinking more broadly about what energy is for.

 Recent publications include 'Home-ing in on domestic energy research: 'house', 'home' and the importance of ontology' with Louise Reid and Colin Hunter as well as 'Conceptualising energy prosumption: exploring energy production, consumption and microgeneration in Scotland, UK' with Louise Reid.